gaborpelesz/cubenect/README.md

 ## License

-The project is under MIT License, thus permission is hereby granted to use any of the provided results.
+The project is under GPLv3 License, and available for non-commercial purposes.

 © Gabor Pelesz 2021, <gaborpelesz@gmail.com>